aepyornis/bbler/README.md

 - find
 - xargs

 Install node packages: ` npm install `

 Install python3 packages: ` pip3 install -r requirements.txt `

+Install the program ` ./install `

+This will set a fish shell universal variable `BBLER_PATH` and make a symlink in `/usr/local/bin`

+## Data sources

+It grabs PDFs and web-pages from the Department of Finance and Department of Buildings.
+All other information comes from [NYCDB's api](https://github.com/aepornis/nyc-db).

 ## Folder structure and "database" schema

-The program uses the file system as a database.
+The program stores all data as files.
 The top-level folder is ` ~/.nyc-data `

-Tax bills are stored in ` ~/.nyc-data/dof/[BBL] `

-DOB permits/PW1  are stored in ` ~/.nyc-data/dob/[JOB-NUMBER] `

-parsed json output from dob and tax bills along with other information retrived from nycdb is stored at ` ~/.nyc-data/bbl/[BBL]
+in dob/[job_number]

+    - [job_number].json -> json of information from the job

+    - [job_number].html -> downloaded bis page for job

+    - pw1.json  -> parsed bis html

+in dof/[bbl]

+    - *.pdf -> downloaded tax bills

+    - tax_bills.json -> array of parsed tax bills

+in bbl/[bbl]

+    - dobjobs.json -> information about the dob (from dobjobs table in nycdb)

+    - pluto.json -> json of pluto for bbl

+    - rent_stab.json -> tax bills + compiled stats for the tax bills (see rent-stab.py)

+    - [bbl].json -> all above json combined into one object